A Step by Step Guide Starting a Podcast on Your Blog

 Standard SEO rules apply.
 Use keywords, write a description, specify a category, and emphasize the name and the people involved.
 Here's a guide to iTunes SEO, and here's one for Spotify.
 Of course, YouTube SEO is valuable if you're hosting your podcast on the video site too.

-Claim Channel on Podcast
+Claim Channel On Podcast

 As far as content after embedding your podcast, you have two options: writing brand new content that pairs well with your podcast or writing a transcription of the entire video.
 We personally prefer writing new content - it will perform better on search, and your visitors will appreciate it more.
 You can give some fun behind the scenes info about the podcast, run polls and ask questions, and add additional value to your podcast.